The biological diversity and cultural uniqueness of our region is mirrored by the diversity of dedicated individuals on our team.

 Interim Executive Director

-In 1993 Carol began working with Dune on the public interest litigant lawsuit that stopped a planned 75,000 acre clearcut on Eyak lands in the Exxon Valdez spillzone.
-This effort started a domino effect of development-rights purchases across Prince William Sound and ultimately more than 700,000 acres of trees and salmon habitat were saved.
-After that victory, she sold her successful business and started working full-time on Chugach, Copper River and Prince William Sound issues with Dune.
-She also works closely with the Gwich’in Steering Committee on the Arctic Refuge preservation challenge.
-A graduate of American University in Washington DC, Carol Hoover is a lifelong environmentalist and is co-founder of the Eyak Preservation Council.
-Before working with EPC, Carol was the owner and creative director of an award-winning and internationally recognized consulting firm in San Francisco; she developed marketing strategies and brand identities for such clients as British Telecom, Pacific Telesis, Paramount Parks, Firemen’s Fund, Novel, ABC News, Bank of America and Winterland Productions.
-At Winterland Productions, she met with and directed the merchandising for hundreds of famous musicians.
+Carol began working with Dune Lankard (Founder of EPC) in 1993 on the public interest litigant lawsuit that stopped a planned 75,000 acre clearcut on Eyak lands in the Exxon Valdez spill zone in Prince William Sound.
+This effort started a domino effect of development-rights purchases, and ultimately resulted in saving over 700,000 acres of trees and salmon habitat.
+After that victory, she sold her successful publishing business and started working full-time on Chugach, Copper River and Prince William Sound issues.
+She is currently fulfilling the duties of Executive Director and is overseeing EPC’s administration, programs and fundraising.
+She works closely, in-collaboration with other organizations, on many conservation and cultural issues in Alaska, most notably with the Gwich’in Steering Committee on the Arctic Refuge preservation challenge.
+She is a lifelong environmentalist and peace activist.
+Originally from a Washington DC family, she is a graduate of American University and began her career in a prestigious advertising agency with clients such as the Environmental Protection Agency and ABC News.
+She then founded and was creative director of an award-winning and internationally recognized consulting, marketing and publishing firm in San Francisco.

 Jeannie Gambill has been working as an accountant for over 15 years.
 She received her Master's degree in Accounting in 2010 and has a BA in Education.
 Her expertise includes non-profit and for-profit accounting.
 Jeannie is a native New Yorker and made Alaska her home in 2012.
 Jeannie has previous experience working for charter schools and CPA firms where she handled a number of non-profit clients.
 Jeannie is responsible for all of the EPC accounting and bookkeeping.
 She is a mother of three, an accomplished piano player and loves to sing.